 - Thus clean surface is needed.
 If the surface is coated with oil or grease it prevents the sealer from absorbing into the concrete.
 The surface can be cleaned with pressurized water or using cleaning detergents that are recommenced for cleaning concrete.

-- The cracks if appears are filled using patching material.
+- The cracks that appear are filled using patching material.
 Depending on the desired finish requirement the concrete floor may be ground again with grinders having finer blades.

 - Then the floor is cleaned thoroughly.
 After that, the sealers are applied in a coat and allowed to dry.

-- Grind and sealed concrete has more consistent appearance because the desired shine is not due to grinding process but due to the sealer compound.
+- Grind and seal concrete have a more consistent appearance because the desired shine is not due to the grinding process but due to the sealer compound.